markdingo/go-websocket-demo/README.md

 The server maintains the websocket connection so long as the client periodically sends Ping messages indicating responsiveness.
 Similarly the client maintains the connection so long as the server responds with a Pong message indicating the server is also responsive.
-In short: clients know when servers become unresponsive and vice versa and thus both sides can release resources and retry as appropriate.
+In other words: clients know when servers become unresponsive and vice versa and thus both sides can release resources and retry as appropriate.

 Note that the Ping/Pong messages are application-level messages rather than the intrinsic message types available within most websocket packages.
 The reason for this, in part, is